 Steel will corrode.
-Even galvanized and galvanealed steel will eventually rust.
+Even galvanized and galvannealed steel will eventually rust.
 Located on the underside of the trailer, this is especially true of the chassis.
-There, it is blasted every mile with dirt, sand, salt, and road debris that chip away at the protective layer.
-That is assuming that the chassis had been galvanized.
+There, it is blasted every mile with dirt, sand, salt, and road debris that chip away at the protective layer—assuming that the chassis is galvanized.
 As the process is expensive, some trailer manufactures don’t use galvanized steel to create the chassis.
-Therefore, to help prevent corrosion and rust, steel trailer owners must conduct time consuming inspections of their trailers – top, bottom, and underneath.
+Therefore, to help prevent corrosion and rust, steel trailer owners must conduct time-consuming inspections of their trailers: top, bottom, and underneath.

 General Motors.
-“All-aluminum frame of GM’s 2014 Corvette saves 99 lb.
-SAE International.
+“All-aluminum frame of GM’s 2014 Corvette saves 99 lb.”
+[Web Blog].
 Retrieved from http://the-new-gm.blogspot.com/2013/05/aluminum-structural-adhesive-help-boost.html